 This class focuses on the design principles of dynamic web page animation to create rich, interactive web content.
 Students explore the design of characters, animated graphics, light programming, and navigational elements in animated content.
 Using design software, students develop interactive animations, learn the tricks of controlling file size, integrate special approaches for importing and creating animation, and develop skills in many other production techniques needed for building complete web animation projects.

-This course focuses on the practical application and techniques of visual design necessary for multiple web platforms including mobile, smartphone, and desktop applications.
-Topics covered include effective user interface design principles and navigation for various platforms, the development process for mobile applications, and technical components that are platform independent.
+Develop practical application and techniques of visual design necessary for multiple web platforms including mobile, smartphone, and desktop.
+Topics covered include effective user interface design principles and navigation for various platforms, the development process for responsive design, and technical components that are platform-independent.

 This course provides a culminating experience in web design by focusing on advanced concepts in user interface design and user-centered design.
 Students integrate multiple interactive and rich media techniques to develop user experiences reflecting new and innovative developments in web design.
 The course covers principles of usability and usability testing, case studies, advanced prototyping tools and techniques, and the concepts and techniques behind several methods of user interface design.

 Select one of the following: